Copup: Anxiety Relief

 Through the survey, I helped us confirm the value of our product and identified our target audience (split into 3 specific groups): a) individuals more inhibited by anxiety, b) those who feel unsure or uncomfortable with their anxiety, and c) late university students or recent graduates.
 I reviewed the volunteers and selected 8 individuals to interview, who best fit these criteria.

-What's the Verdict?
+What's the Verdict

-Define: Solution Ideation
+Define: Ideation

 Realizing our limited perspective on anxiety relief, I consulted a therapist with 13 years of experience.
 She guided us to focus on building distress tolerance and mindfulness using DBT skills, along with journaling and self-reflection, which shaped our brainstorming process (below are my ideations).